azuline/blossom/frontend/README.md

 # Frontend

 The frontend is written with full client side React, with the sole rationale of being cheaper to deploy.
-SSR is pretty cool.
+SSR is pretty cool, but it costs money.

 # Doing Things